-Forecast execution times and costs
+· The ability to forecast execution times and costs

 When a company orders work from a freelancer, from the outset, it determines a delivery date and approves a cost that must not vary beyond that agreed.
 This budget allows you to plan how much time will be spent on the execution of that task and avoid surprises with unexpected increases in costs.